merzann/the-travelling-wooden-spoon/README.md

 The **About Me** page of *The Travelling Wooden Spoon* serves as an introduction to the blog's creator.
 It provides insight into my background, passions, and the inspirations behind my journey.
 The page is structured to offer a personal, engaging narrative while guiding visitors through the main themes of the blog telling them what to expect.
 It sets the tone for the rest of the blog, inspiring curiosity and engagement.

 ## Key Features
-- **Image**: Sectoin for the profile iamge
+- **Image**: Section for the profile iamge
 - **Personal & Engaging**: Written in a warm, narrative style to connect with the audience.
 - **Structured & Readable**: Sections are clearly divided, making it easy to navigate.
 - **Call to Action**: Encourages interaction and exploration of the blog.

 ## Maintenance:
-- The "about Me"-page is maintained through the Admin Panel where the blog creator is able to add or change the profile picture as well as the sontent.
+- The "about Me"-page is maintained through the Admin Panel where the blog creator is able to add or change the profile picture as well as the content.

 ![About Me](readme_media/about_me.png)

 ## Weekly Tip

 The **Weekly Tip** page provides visitors with helpful culinary tips and insights, updated regularly by the blog creator.
 This section enhances user engagement by offering practical kitchen knowledge, from measurement conversions to ingredient substitutions.
 The page is structured to present visually engaging content alongside well-formatted textual explanations.
-It offers a dynamic way to keep users engaged with fresh and valuable kitchen insights with another option to sign up for the Newslleter provided at the bottom.
+It offers a dynamic way to keep users engaged with fresh and valuable kitchen insights with another option to sign up for the newsletter provided at the bottom.
 With **easy maintenance through the Admin Panel** and enhanced styling via **Crispy Bootstrap**, it ensures a visually appealing and informative experience for all visitors.

 ## Structure & Features